 Five Poems is rooted in Greg Colson’s fascination with everyday social systems and patterns, particularly with our cultural obsession with efficiency, data, and analysis of every kind.
-His constructions, built from a jarring mix of material and conceptual elements – painting, collage, found objects, language, and typography as well as popular beliefs and cultural habits – transform the poetry, humor, and hazards in our social patterns into something both visible and thinkable.
+Built from a jarring mix of painting, collage, found objects, language, and typography, his constructions lay bare the poetry and humor of our social patterns, beliefs, and cultural habits.
 Five Poems draws its visual content from the wealth of Colson’s work over the span of his career, but with a twist:

 Just in the time it has taken to develop the project at Little Steidl, the artist’s own insights about the potential meanings of the work have evolved with current events.
 Intentionally elastic and dynamic, the book stands open to a reader’s evolving interpretations and associations.
-At the same time, Five Poems presents a deep view into Colson’s interests and work processes over a period of more than three decades, with particular emphasis on his long-term interests in intersections, maps, pie charts, and ranking systems.
+At the same time, Five Poems presents a deep view into Colson’s work processes over more than three decades, with emphasis on his long-term interests in intersections, maps, pie charts, and ranking systems.

 Artist book / an original work for print

 Five stitched softcover booklets in a slip case: